Deutsch

 Practical course for advanced students “How are signals transmitted by animal and plant cells – Illumination by Biosensors "

 A large variety of biosensors has been developed that make use of fluorescent, luminescent, or electrical signals, to study biological processes.
-In this practical course, students learn to work with several biosensors that are commonly used in biological research.
-The sensors detect signals such as changes in the cytosolic calcium, or reactive oxygen species levels, or measure ion current and fluxes.
-During the bachelor thesis research, these or similar techniques are used to study ion transport in plant cells more intensively, each student being able to develop his/her own project.
+In this practical course, students learn to work with several biosensors that are commonly used in plant and animal research.
+The sensors detect signals such as changes in the cytosolic calcium concentration, or reactive oxygen species levels, or measure ion currents and fluxes.
+During the bachelor thesis research, these techniques are used to study ion transport in plant cells in further depth, each student being able to develop his/her own project.

 Master programme